Why Are My Breasts Sore?

 What Can I Do to Relieve the Ache?

 Most PMS symptoms, including breast soreness, should disappear as your period begins.
 Over-the-counter pain relievers, such as acetaminophen or ibuprofen, might be helpful.
-Wearing a supportive bra might also help.
+Wearing a supportive bra might help.

-Healthy eating, regular exercise, and getting enough sleep are really your best bets for lessening the ache.
+Healthy eating, regular exercise, and getting enough sleep are really your best bets for easing the ache.
 You might try cutting down on salty foods and foods that contain caffeine, like coffee, tea, and even chocolate.
 Try caffeine-free soda or herbal tea instead.
 Some girls find that eating a diet rich in calcium helps with PMS symptoms.

 If you're tired, take a rest!
 Snuggle on the couch with your pillow and watch a good movie.
 Sometimes getting your mind off your aches is the best thing you can do.